elastic/elasticsearch/README.md

 * A [Windows Azure account](http://www.windowsazure.com/)
 * SSH keys and certificate
+* OpenSSL that isn't from MacPorts, specifically `OpenSSL 1.0.1f 6 Jan 2014` doesn't seem to create a valid keypair for ssh.
+FWIW, `OpenSSL 1.0.1c 10 May 2012` on Ubuntu 12.04 LTS is known to work.

 Here is a description on how to generate this using `openssl`: